giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/README.md

    [Jinja templates][jinja] to structure paradigms, and [YAML][yaml] to produce conditions for their use.
 Most templates will be simple, but `sme` contains some more advanced examples.
+ * **Python-based overrides** - These are more varied in what they do:
+   - Pregenerated form selection (generator override, lexicon -> paradigm)
+   - Morphology <-> Lexicon tag synchronization
+   - Autocomplete filtering
+   - Paradigm form context (`(odne dat) VERB`, see `template/README.md` for future ideas)
+   - Lexicon entry lookup filtering (excluding entries without `usage="vd"`)
+   - Entry display formatting (a great candidate for making a template-based solution, see `templates/README.md` for ideas)

   [jinja]: http://jinja.pocoo.org/docs/templates/
   [yaml]: http://en.wikipedia.org/wiki/YAML